"Dynamics and Impacts of Platforms and Ecosystems" (HICSS minitrack)

 Geoff Parker (Dartmouth College, USA)

-Hyunwoo Park (Ohio State University, USA)
+Hyunwoo Park (Seoul National University, Korea)

 Jesus Delvalle (Bayer, Germany)